als244/ml_dataflow/README.md

 make -j <NUM_PROCS>
 ```

-The project is built from ~10k lines of C, 8 logically unique GPU kernels, and wrappers over [Flash Attention](https://github.com/Dao-AILab/flash-attention) and vendor BLAS libraries.
+The project is built from ~10k lines of C, 8 logically unique (memory-bound) GPU kernels, and wrappers over [Flash Attention](https://github.com/Dao-AILab/flash-attention) and vendor BLAS libraries.

 ###### Note that building the flash2 and flash3 wrapper libraries may take some time (a few hours)...using more processors will help.